yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                <FILTERED OUT>   This row is currently NOT showing on the Summary Screen widget due to the active filter.
                                 NOTE: Filtered rows (red) are NOT active and hidden.

+HIDE CONTROLS: If your monitor cannot display all the information, this click box on the top right will provide you
+               With a better view to pick items on the pick list.

 SEARCH BOX AND GROUPID:

-Once you have a lot of rows, you may only wish to display some of them.
+Once you have a lot of rows, you may only wish to display some of them within the widget.
 GroupID allows you create groups of rows that you can separately display.

 - You can enter a 'GroupID' per row.
 This is free format text (digits 0-9, Aa-Zz, '_', '-', '.', ':', '%')